FlyingFathead/dvr-yolov8-detection/README.md

      python3 yolov8_live_rtmp_stream_detection.py --use_webcam --webcam_index X
      ```

    Replace `X` with the index of your webcam.
-You can use the `utils/get_webcams.py` tool to find the available webcams and their index numbers on your system.
+Use the `utils/get_webcams.py` tool to find the available webcams and their index numbers on your system if needed.

+   You can also adjust the webcam source as your default by editing the `config.ini` and setting the `use_webcam` flag to `true` -- don't forget to add your appropriate webcam index to the `webcam_index` config flag!

 ### Configuration